gecko0307/dagon/doc/Development Guide.md

 Note that the global allocator should be set strictly at the start of the application, before creating a `Game` object.

 Internally, `MmapPool` uses `mmap` on POSIX systems and `VirtualAlloc` on Windows to reserve large contiguous memory regions directly from the operating system.
 This avoids typical fragmentation issues of `malloc`, and makes allocation almost as fast as incrementing a pointer.
-However, it does not support individual deallocations — memory is freed per-region, not per-object.
+However, it does not support individual deallocations—memory is freed per-region, not per-object.
 Technically, it is most efficient when you preallocate lots of data in advance and free the memory in batch. `MmapPool` is not suitable for frequently creating and destroying short-living objects.

 Another advantage of region-based allocation is cache-friendliness.
 Since `MmapPool` allocates memory in large chunks, objects are typically placed close to each other in memory.
 This greatly improves spatial locality, which helps CPU caches work more efficiently.
-As a result, iteration-heavy systems may experience noticeable performance gains — simply because memory accesses are faster.
+As a result, iteration-heavy systems may experience noticeable performance gains—simply because memory accesses are faster.

 ## Memory profiling